wendlings01/twenty-most-common-roots/README.md

 There wasn't a request for a specific output format so I left it printing the bare list object, which is decently readable for me at this size.

 # Assumptions
 - We don't need to worry about non-english languages.
 I started looking at making a test for this, but the data wasn't straight-forward to read and so was deprioritized.
+And any special non-english syntax wouldn't be thought of
 - Function input will be of the correct type, within reason.
 No one else is calling these functions for now.
 - Users will use main.py as intended.
 There's a note within its main function addressing how command line input could be improved for later iterations.